mariusmg/csharpcodingguidelines/readme.md

 #### Static vs instance
 Don't overdo it with with static methods.
 Understand the tradeoffs of static methods and always make sure you are not modifying shared state from static methods (be especially careful with this in the context of web apps).

-#### Deal with nulls
+#### Dealing with nulls
 Use the null coalescing and null traversal operator to deal with null objects / graph of objects with null properties.
-Also you can really decrease the number of NullReferenceExceptions in your code by using a C# implementation of Maybe monad (look it up on GitHub, you'll find plenty).
-The idea is to never return null from your own methods but always return a instance of the Maybe type.
+Also you can really decrease the number of NullReferenceExceptions in your code by using a C# implementation of Maybe monad (i have a implementation [here](https://github.com/mariusmg/Microruntime/blob/master/MicroRuntime/Maybe.cs) for example).
+The idea is to never return null from your own methods but always return a instance of Maybe for reference type.

+    MyCustomType tp = GetMyStuff();

+    DoOtherStuff(tp)
+    {
+        tp.MyInstanceMethod();
+    }

+    tp.DoOtherStuff();

+If you forget the null check for tp instance, you'll get a NullReferenceException.
+Using a Maybe monad, is a lot simpler

+     Maybe<MyCustomType> tp = GetMyStuff();

+    if(tp.HasValue)
+    {

+    }

+Evaluating boolean nullable fields/properties in ifs is very simple with the null coalescing operator by return false as default value:

+    bool? hasFlag;

+    if(hasFlag ?? false)
+    {

+    }

 #### Use the force, Luke.
 Also tuples
 C# 7 has , finally, nice support for tuples.
-Use "named tuples" are return types when you need to return numtiple values from a method.
+Use "named tuples" as return types when you need to return multiple values from a method.

     (bool isHuman, ComplexType ctype) result = MethodWhichReturnsTwoValues();